KaiWalter/automate-posts/posts/cbl-with-nix.md

 - daemon installation of Nix package manager needs to be executed in the context of the VM main user
 - after daemon installation `nix-env` and all installed binaries reside in `/nix/var/nix/profiles/default/bin` folder but as shell has not been restarted links to those binaries are not available to the session and have to be started from that location

-> do not forget to `sudo tail /var/log/cloud-init-output.log -f` to check or observe the finalization of the installation which will take some time after the VM is deployed
+> do not forget to `sudo tail -f /var/log/cloud-init-output.log` to check or observe the finalization of the installation which will take some time after the VM is deployed

 ## rg.bicep